-Sample:
+Sample

 Comprehensive information on medium secure forensic services is difficult to obtain and has to be drawn from a variety of sources.
 In preparation for this project we have identified current NHS and independent sector MSUs through the Royal College of Psychiatrists, the Quality Network for Medium Secure services, a research active network of medium secure providers aiming to standardise service provision across England, regional commissioners and personal contacts with other researchers and senior clinicians.
 Information on size and specification of units was followed up by telephone if required, providing us with a relatively complete picture of current medium secure care.
+Since the inception of the study, a small number of units have withdrawn their interest to participate and have been replaced by other units.
+The tables below show the final list of participating.
+Broadmoor Hospital will only participate in WP1.
+Of those, two of the three high secure units, 12 of the 16 NHS units and all but one of the private provide units have given their agreement to take part.
+Negotiations are ongoing with the outstanding units.

-Table 1 High secure units and patient numbers for WP 1 to 3
+Table 1 High secure units and expected patient numbers for WP 1 to 3

 Name of unit Gender of patients Patients, total (WP 1) Expected number of long-stay patients (WP 2) Randomly selected patients to be interviewed (WP 3)

-Ashworth Male 207 39 10 in total
+Ashworth Male 207 39

-Broadmor Male 199 35 10 III totai
+Broadmor Male 199 35 10 in total

-Rampton Both 345 44 749 118
+Rampton Both 345 44

+749 118